 - Conduct vehicle and equipment inspections.
-Ensure your vehicles and trailers are up to date on inspections for ventilation systems, engine, tires (tire kit and spare) and temperature controls. - Double-check crate security.
-Securing animals for holding and transport requires multiple checks to prevent crates from tipping over and falling and to ensure doors are secure.
-Zip ties are a great way to ensure doors are secure for travel. - Use direct travel routes.
-An efficient route helps minimize animal stress by cutting down travel time and avoiding heavy-traffic zones.
+Ensure your vehicles and trailers are up to date on inspections for ventilation systems, engine, tires (tire kit and spare) and temperature controls. - Ensure redundant crate security.
+Securing animals for holding and transport requires multiple checks to prevent tipping over and falling, as well as to ensure doors are secure.
+Zip ties are a great way to make sure doors are secure for travel. - Use direct travel routes.
+An efficient route helps minimize animal stress by cutting down travel time and avoiding heavy-traffic zones